demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 >Master key changed successfully.
 All key material has been re-encrypted with new master key and committed via jobid 2468

-## pan-os-get-master-key-details
+### pan-os-get-master-key-details

 ***
-Show the properties of the default master key that encrypts all the private keys and passwords in the configuration.
+Show the details of the default master key that encrypts all the private keys and passwords in the configuration.

 #### Base Command